senzing-garage/aws-cloudformation-dev-rest/docs/postman.md

     ![ssl disable](../assets/ssl_disable.png)

+1. Send a request.
+    1. In the upper-right, click on the "Send" button.
-1. Click on send and get a heartbeat response from the Senzing API Server
+    1. send and get a heartbeat response from the Senzing API Server

     ![postman success](../assets/result.png)